TedSinger/stui/README.md

                 actually, no. only if there are many css-transitions css
             accumulating rules? how to delete/overwrite?
-            should maintain a copy in the driver
+            maintain a copy in the driver?

-    rename gluier? guiso?
-    explain message format in a sane way